"The United States transportation system is the envy of the world." - Jerry Costello

 FIRST PRIORITY: Arterial roadways.
 Arterials are heavily traveled north- south, east-west, cross city routes and thoroughfares, (e.g. 95th Street, 119th Street, Mission Road).
 These streets are maintained at all times by continuous plowing and applying deicing material until these roads are cleared of snow and the snow has stopped.

 SECOND PRIORITY: Collector streets.
 Collector streets in residential areas provide primary access to arterial streets, (e.g. Manor Road, 105th Street, 121st Street).
 Snow removal on streets in this classification begin once the snow has stopped or all First Priority Streets have been cleared.
-These streets are plowed along with applying deicing material until cleared of snow.
+These streets are plowed with applying deicing material (when the temperature is under 32 degrees) until cleared of snow.

 THIRD PRIORITY: Local residential streets.
 Snow removal on streets in this classification begins once the First and Second Priority Streets are cleared.
 Generally plowing of Third Priority Streets begins shortly after the snow event ends.
 These streets are plowed along with applying deicing material until the snow is cleared.